 Section 1.
 Family Members

-Family Membership is bestowed upon all parents and guardians of students participating in the McBee High School Music Program.
+Family Membership is bestowed upon all parents and guardians of students participating in the McBee High School Band Program.

 There are no membership dues required for Family Membership.

 As required by the State of South Carolina, all Family Members must pass a SLED Background Check before becoming a Member.